 I want to wholesale my soap, how do I get started?

 The first step in approaching wholesale is knowing what exactly wholesale is (and isn’t).
 Wholesale is the straight sale of the products you make in your product line with your packaging and branding, sold to another entity at a discount for resale at the full retail price.
 It expands your brand exposure & reach, profits your business directly, and provides an influx of cash flow.

 You may want to consider why you would go that route when selling your products.
 Wholesale is not for everyone, and it’s important that you truly know your product costs and have your pricing down pat.

 Before you dive into wholesale, you may want to get familiar with the common terminology used, so you have the upper hand in navigating the waters.
 There are a couple of steps you’ll need to take to get started wholesaling, and the most difficult for soapmakers tend to be creating a line sheet.
-I’ve created a simple linesheet template for Microsoft Word that is available in our Resource Library.
+I’ve created a simple linesheet template for Microsoft Word that is available in our resources for Next Level Tribe members.
 It has helped quite a few soapmakers get it put together without the huge outlay of a professional designer up front (but a professional is definitely the way to go if you can afford it!)

 If you are looking for a few quick tips in masterminding wholesale, this article with five tips is the perfect stepping stone for you.